Transport in Dorset: A3060 road

 The Cooper Dean Roundabout is a large gyratory.
 The A3060 Road travels beneath it and the A338 Road crosses it.
 This picture is taken on the bridge looking east towards Christchurch.

 The A3060 road begins at the Redhill Roundabout, travelling a short length of Wimborne Road.
 The route goes east along Castle Lane West, through the suburbs of Throop and Muscliff.
 The road crosses the Broadway Roundabout and Yeomans Way Roundabout entering Strouden Park past the Castlepoint Shopping Centre.
 The A3060 continues east past Townsend and crosses the Cooper Dean Roundabout onto Castle Lane East past the Royal Bournemouth Hospital and Littledown.
 After the Riverside Avenue junction on the east side of the hospital, the A3060 road ends at the Iford Roundabout, where the A35 road crosses the River Stour.

 International

-The only passenger airport in the county is Bournemouth International Airport, and there are two passenger sea ports, Weymouth Harbour and the Port of Poole.
+The only passenger airport in the county is Bournemouth Airport, and there are two passenger sea ports, Weymouth Harbour and the Port of Poole.